Categories of Lagrangian Correspondences in Super Hilbert Spaces and Fermionic Functorial Field Theory: The category of Lagrangian correspondences

 Denote by $\Cl_{d}$ the real Clifford algebra of degree $d$, generated by $d$ anti-commuting elements $e_1, \dots, e_d$ with $e_j^2 = -1$.
 Write $\CCl_d = \Cl_d \otimes \C$ for the complex Clifford algebra. $\Cl_d$ and $\CCl_d$ have a natural $\Z_2$-grading (defined by declaring the generators $e_j$ to be odd), which turns them into superalgebras.
 We write $\Cl_d^+$, respectively $\CCl_d^+$ for the even subalgebras, which are canonically isomorphic to $\Cl_{d-1}$, respectively $\CCl_{d-1}$, via the isomorphism given on the generators by

 $\Cl_d$ is also real $*$-algebra, with $*$-operation defined by

 Complex antilinear extension of this operation turns $\CCl_d$ into a complex $*$-algebra.

-\begin{definition}[Degree $d$ Hilbert space] A \emph{degree $d$ Hilbert space} is a (real or complex) super Hilbert space that is at the same time a graded right $*$-module for the Clifford algebra $\Cl_d$. \end{definition}

-That $V$ is a graded right $*$-module means that the Clifford generators $e_j$ act as odd, skew-adjoint operators.
-If $V$ is a complex Hilbert space, any right action of $\Cl_d$ extends to a right action of $\CCl_d$.
+\begin{Definition}[degree $d$ Hilbert space] A \emph{degree $d$ Hilbert space} is a (real or complex) super Hilbert space $H$ that is at the same time a graded right module for the Clifford algebra $\Cl_d$ such that the Clifford generators $e_j$ act as odd, skew-adjoint operators.
+An isomorphism of degree $d$ Hilbert spaces is an isomorphism of super Hilbert spaces that intertwines the Clifford actions. \end{Definition}

-By a \emph{sub-Lagrangian} in a degree $d$ Hilbert space $V$, we mean an ordinary Lagrangian $L$ that is invariant under the $\Cl_d$-action.
+By a \emph{sub-Lagrangian} in a degree $d$ Hilbert space $V$, we mean an ordinary sub-Lagrangian~${L \!\subset\!
+L}$ that is invariant under the $\Cl_d$-action.
+A \emph{polarization} on a degree $d$ Hilbert space is an equivalence class of $\Cl_d$-invariant sub-Lagrangians, where the equivalence relation does not take the Clifford action into account.
+We write $\pHilb^d_\R$ and $\pHilb^d_\C$ for the categories of real, respectively complex polarized degree $d$ Hilbert spaces.